 - In 2000, an eminent critic by the name of Harold Bloom wrote an infamous essay decrying Harry Potter as a terrible series read by the Lowest Common Denominator that epitomized the dumbing-down of our culture.
 Cue a storm of angry letters — but this backlash is justified, because in another essay, he claimed that whenever a character took a walk, Rowling always used the "cliche"note of "stretching their legs", and ranted about how Rowling used this "cliche" so often he began taking notes of the number of times people "stretched their legs" in the first book and finally gave up because it was used so often.
 Fans looked it up...and found the phrase "stretching his legs" was used a grand total of once in the entire series.
 In Chapter 1 of Book 1.
 Which makes this a definite case of Complaining About Books You Don't Read.

 - Charlie Brooker often does this in reverse by professing fandom of shows his readers tend to sneer at such as Friends and Little Britain.
 More conventionally, there was probably some surprise when he panned Monkey Dust in his Screen Burn column.

-- In iCarly, this was the in-universe reaction to Freddie's criticism of the Fred videos.
+- This was the in-universe reaction to Freddie's criticism of the Fred videos.

 - SF Debris again.
 After giving the much-loved Voyager episode "Body and Soul" a 6, he says he knows he's pissing off a lot of people right now, but with comedy episodes the one true criteria is if you find them funny, and he just doesn't, even with Jeri Ryan's great performance as the Doctor controlling Seven's body.